Kabuliwala (2023 film): Critical response

 A reviewer of OTT play wrote "It takes a lot of courage to choose a story that has strong sentimental stature in viewers’ hearts.
 Suman Ghosh takes up a brave challenge and comes out with flying colours.
 It is an out-and-out Mithun Chakraborty film and he fascinates the audience in every frame.
 Kabuliwala is a beautiful film that should never be missed".
 Poorna Banerjee from The Times of India says "The props and set design, especially inside Aurobindo’s house, are reminiscent of an older Calcutta that’s rapidly becoming extinct under a concrete jungle.
 The cinematography is done tastefully, and the costumes are period-appropriate.
 Though it has a predictable end, Kabuliwala is definitely a good watch for the entire family".
 Saibal Chatterjee from NDTV says "Kabuliwala is a Mithun Chakraborty show but, given a script that retains the spirit of Tagore's unwaveringly inclusivist worldview, there is much more to Suman Ghosh's film than what one actor, one performance and one story bring to it.
 And therein lies a firm riposte to any doubt that might arise about the film's relevance today".
 Subhasmita Kanji from Hindustan Times wrote "Several scenes are laugh-out-loud, like Mithun Anumegha's dance or their conversation; Many such scenes will make you cry.
 Again, some scenes seem to be right, that's how it should be".
 Sayani Ghatak from Anandabazar Patrika wrote "This Rabindra-writing written more than a hundred years ago will once again float with familiar emotions, move deep into the feelings, for that purpose 'Kabuliwala' has been made again in 2023.
 Thanks to the director, his intention did not fail".
 Sushmita Dey from Ei Samay says "Abir Chatterjee as Mini's father is eye-catching as always.
 Bengali-neat gentleman.
 On the other hand, Sohini Sarkar as the mother.
 As it happens and what else!
 Judgment of life in the boundaries of religion.
 Be very careful with the little mini.
 Short characters also have specialties".

 Box office

 The film grossed over ₹ 1 crore at the box office in the first 5 days.
-Producer of the film informed the film grossed over ₹25 Lakhs on the New Year Day only.